The cross-over from Townes solitons to droplets in a 2D Bose mixture: Phase diagram

 \subsection{The weak-depletion limit}

-The scale invariance of Eq.\,\eqref{eq:cubic_time} results from the assumption that the size $\ell$ of the minority component is large compared to the bath healing length $\xi$, which provides the range of $U$.
-The first-order correction emerging from the non-zero range of $U$ adds a weak nonlocal nonlinearity to Eq.\,\eqref{eq:cubic_time}, which explicitly breaks scale invariance and leads to the modified NLSE (see Appendix\,B)
+The scale invariance of Eq.\,\eqref{eq:cubic_time} results from the assumption that the size $\ell$ of the minority component is large compared to the bath healing length $\xi$, which provides the range of the mediated interaction.
+The first-order correction to this assumption adds a weak nonlocal nonlinearity to Eq.\,\eqref{eq:cubic_time}, which explicitly breaks scale invariance and leads to the modified NLSE (see Appendix\,B)

-with $\beta = - (g_{12} / g)^2 / (4 n_\infty)$.
-This correction remains small in front of the two dominant terms as long as $|\beta| n_2 \ll 1$ and $\ell \gg \ell_0$ where $\ell_0= \sqrt{|\beta / g_e|}$ represents the interpenetration length -- or ``spin'' healing length -- of the immiscible mixture.
+with $\beta = - (g_{12} / g_{11})^2 / (4 m_1 n_\infty)$.
+This correction remains small in front of the two dominant terms as long as $m_2|\beta| n_2 \ll 1$ and $\ell \gg \xi_s$ where $\xi_s = (g_{12}/g_{11}) / \sqrt{2 m_1 |g_e| n_\infty}$ represents the interpenetration length -- or ``spin'' healing length -- of the immiscible mixture.

 Eq.\,\eqref{eq:rosanov_time} was studied extensively in Ref.\,\cite{2002_rosanov}.
-The steady state associated with this equation results from the balance between three energetic contributions: (i) the kinetic energy per particle $1/\ell^2$, (ii) the main part of the interaction energy $- N / (N_T \ell^2)$ that balances kinetic energy irrespective of $\ell$ for $N = N_T$, and (iii) the correction $- \beta N / \ell^4$ originating from the extra term in Eq.\,\eqref{eq:rosanov_time} in comparison with Eq.\,\eqref{eq:cubic_time}.
-For $0 < \epsilon \equiv (N - N_T) / N_T \ll 1$, this balance is achieved for $\ell^2\sim |\beta| N / \epsilon$ and $|\mu| \sim 1 / \ell^2$.
+The steady state associated with this equation results from the balance between three energetic contributions: (i) the kinetic energy per particle $1/m_2\ell^2$, (ii) the main part of the interaction energy $- N / (N_T m_2\ell^2)$ that balances kinetic energy irrespective of $\ell$ for $N = N_T$, and (iii) the correction $- \beta N / \ell^4$ originating from the extra term in Eq.\,\eqref{eq:rosanov_time} in comparison with Eq.\,\eqref{eq:cubic_time}.
+For $0 < \epsilon \equiv (N - N_T) / N_T \ll 1$, this balance is achieved for $\ell^2\sim m_2|\beta| N / \epsilon$ and $|\mu| \sim 1 / m_2\ell^2$.
 The extension of these states thus becomes very large when $\epsilon\to 0$, i.e. $N\to N_T^+$, and their density profile approaches the Townes soliton solution of Eq.\eqref{eq:cubic_time}.
 More quantitatively, it is shown in Ref.\,\cite{2002_rosanov} that